 How to Keep your Birds Happy & Healthy ISBN9781873098882

 The Chicken Health Handbook ISBN 0-88266-611-8

 Practical Poultry Magazine

-Thank you to vet Dr Michael Morter and veterinary nurse Penny Jackson-Smith and for the text and to Penny for the pictures of her hens.
+Thank you to vet Dr Michael Morter and Nursing Manager Penny Jackson-Smith for the text and to Penny for the pictures of her hens.